-Speaking of which, the built-in VPN will also come in handy, and provide you with another layer of security and privacy while browsing the web.
+Speaking of which, the built-in VPN will also come in handy and provide another layer of security and privacy while browsing the web.

 Features such as instant messenger and social media integration can be useful if you’re a heavy social media user, but we found them nonessential.

-The media player can come in handy, especially if you tend to listen to music online while browsing the web.
+The media player can come in handy, especially if you listen to music online while browsing the web.

-The only flaw might be some minor privacy concerns, but that shouldn’t worry you too much.
+The only flaw might be minor privacy concerns, but that shouldn’t worry you too much.

 Firefox: Open-source and lightweight